surgical-robotics-ai/surgical_robotics_challenge/README.md

 You should see GUI's with sliders to control the Pose of each PSM.
 Move around the PSMs and try to pick the needle.

-5. To automatically make a PSM grasp the needle, you can look at and run the script called `attach_needle.py` while the simulation is running.
-Its a simple script that should move the needle near the gripper fingers and then you can move that specific jaw angle until it grasps the needle.
+5. To automatically make the needle move towards a PSMs grasp, you can run the script called `attach_needle.py` while the simulation is running.
+Once the needle is within the grasping area you can control that specific jaw angle (using the GUI launched above) until it grasps the needle.

-6. You can hit `CTRL+R` to reset the simulation.
-Toggle `P` on the keyboard to select between mouse pan using the LEFT click or mouse picking.
+6. You can press `CTRL+R` to reset the simulation.
+Press `P` key to toggle between mouse pan using the LEFT click or mouse picking.